opengisch/QField-docs/documentation/how-to/advanced-how-tos/3d-terrain-view.en.md

 # 3D Terrain View

-QField allows you to view and interact with your spatial data over a 3D terrain mesh.
+QField allows you to view and interact with your spatial data in 3D.
 By utilizing elevation data, 2D map layers are draped as textures over the 3D surface, providing enhanced spatial context for navigation and field editing.

 ## Configuring the Terrain

-There are two ways QField handles 3D elevation data: using a custom Digital Elevation Model (DEM) from your QGIS project, or falling back to a default online DEM.
+There are two ways QField handles 3D elevation data:

+- Using a custom Digital Elevation Model (DEM) from your QGIS project
+- A default online DEM.

 ### Option 1: Custom DEM (Recommended)
 :material-monitor: Desktop preparation